 Introducing the FogQuest Team

 Robert Schemenauer was a co-founder of FogQuest in 2000 and is in charge of the day-to-day operation of FogQuest.
-He has been working on water projects using fog collectors for more than 25 years, was the founder of the International Conference series on Fog and Fog Collection and Chair of the conferences in 1998 and 2001.
-He was also Chair or member of the Scientific Committees for the conferences in 2004, 2007 and 2010.
+He has been working on water projects using fog collectors for more than 35 years, was the founder of the International Conference series on Fog, Fog Collection and Dew, and Chair of the conferences in 1998 and 2001.
+He was also Chair or member of the Scientific Committees for many subsequent conferences.
 He has a Ph.D. in cloud physics and a broad background in the atmospheric sciences.